Theanine: Regulatory status

 The regulatory status of theanine varies by country.
 It is sold as a dietary supplement across the United States and European Union.
 In Japan, L-theanine has been approved for use in all foods, with some restrictions in the case of infant foods.
-In the United States, the FDA considers it to be GRAS and allows its use as an ingredient in foods and beverages up to a maximum of 250 mg per serving.
+In the United States, the FDA considers it to be generally recognized as safe (GRAS) and allows its use as an ingredient in foods and beverages up to a maximum of 250 mg per serving.

 In 2003, the German Federal Institute for Risk Assessment (Bundesinstitut für Risikobewertung, BfR), an agency of their Federal Ministry of Food and Agriculture, objected to the addition of isolated theanine to beverages.
 While it was estimated the quantity of green tea consumed by the average Japanese tea drinker per day contains about 20 mg of the substance, there were no studies measuring the amount of theanine being extracted by typical preparation methods, or the percentage lost by discarding the first infusion.
 Therefore, with the Japanese being exposed to possibly much less than 20 mg per day, it was the opinion of the BfR that pharmacological reactions to drinks typically containing 50 mg of theanine per 500 milliliters could not be excluded –reactions such as impairment of psychomotor skills and amplification of the sedating effects of alcohol and hypnotics.

 On November 13, 2023, an Inspection by the Administration of Food Safety, Veterinary Medicine and Plant Protection of the Republic of Slovenia banned the sale of Prime energy drinks in Slovenia as they contain L-theanine, which is not allowed in non-alcoholic beverages.
 Prime Hydration may be freely sold.

 Research on supplement use

 Theanine supplements have been marketed with a variety of claims that they improve cognitive performance, reduce stress, improve sleep quality, and alleviate menstrual cramps.
 Evaluating these claims in 2011, the European Food Safety Authority assessed they were not supported by evidence in studies provided at that time.

-A 2020 review of low-quality studies suggested that L-theanine supplementation of 200–400 milligrams per day may reduce stress and anxiety in people with acute stress, but there was insufficient evidence for the use of L-theanine as a medication to treat stress and anxiety.
+A 2020 review of studies suggested that L-theanine supplementation of 200–400 milligrams per day may reduce stress and anxiety in people with acute stress, but there was insufficient evidence for the use of L-theanine as a medication to treat stress and anxiety.
 A 2024 review indicated that L-theanine supplementation may be more effective than placebo in alleviating psychopathological symptoms associated with anxiety disorders, ADHD, and schizophrenia.

 A 2025 review reported that theanine research has lacked rigor, was mainly based on anecdotes, had ill-defined mechanisms, and exhibited unreliable clinical trials.